-The sensing bulb and TXV body MUST be WARNING protected from overheating during brazing.
+The sensing bulb and TXV body MUST WARNING be protected from overheating during brazing.
 The sensing bulb and TXV body must be covered using a quench cloth or wet cloth when brazing.
 Pointing the brazing flame away from the valve and sensing bulb provide partial protection only.

-Ensure that the TXV selected is compat-CAUTION ible with the refrigerant used in the outdoor system (R22 or R410A).
+Ensure that the TXV selected is compatible CAUTION with the refrigerant used in the outdoor system (R22 or R410A).
 TXV caps are painted green for R22 or pink for R410A.
 In absence of color, the caps will be marked with the compatible refrigerant.